As I mentioned in The Mare Agreement, my Arabian mare, Haley, is a bit of a drama queen.

 Basically, she embraces all the Arabian stereotypes, good and bad, at the same time.

 When I moved to Florida, Haley started gaining weight but we couldn’t figure out why.
 Her feeding plan hadn’t changed, and she was getting more exercise than she had been.
 She was turned out in a huge pasture with other mares, where, true to her semi-anti-social personality, she pretty much kept to herself.
 I figured it must have just been the change in pasture grass that was causing the problem.

-When the vet got there he sedated her, and quickly discovered that her neck was functioning fine.
+When the vet got there, he sedated her, and he quickly discovered that her neck was functioning fine.
 His next assumption was some sort of object, perhaps a stick, had gotten lodged in her mouth or throat.
-After a thorough exam that was deemed not to be the case.
+After a thorough exam, that was deemed not to be the case.

 Fireweed is a plant that grows in Florida and burns and stings if you touch it.
 Apparently, Haley had rolled in it and got it on her neck.
 The patch of skin affected was VERY small, but it does really burn.
 True to form, it sent her into a total panic.

 Why didn’t the other mares get into it, though?

 Haley doesn’t like other horses much.
 She does get along pretty well with other animals, though—cats, goats, donkeys, even the occasional dog (non-approved dogs better watch out!).
 There was a pen where the goats were fed adjacent to the pasture where she and the other mares were turned out.
 It was back behind some trees and the mares all stayed away.
 Except for Haley.

 Since she was considerably shorter than the rest of the herd, she could move around under the tree branches without getting scratched.
 She quickly discovered that the goats were being fed alfalfa back there, so she would sneak around behind the goat pen and steal as much as she could reach.